UCCH Sarcoma Center

 - Clinic and Polyclinic for Orthopedics

-Due to the short distances and the good networking of the sarcoma specialists with many years of experience in different specialist disciplines, an individual therapy concept for the patient can be created efficiently and professionally.
-Each case is presented in an interdisciplinary way before and after the therapy in the weekly sarcoma tumor board.
+Thanks to short distances and a good network of sarcoma specialists with many years of experience in various disciplines, an individual therapy concept can be created efficiently and professionally for each individual patient.

-We have also been participating in a large number of clinical sarcoma studies for years in order to give our patients early access to innovative therapies and to further improve the treatment of sarcomas.
+The UKE has also been participating in a large number of clinical sarcoma studies for many years, both to give our patients early access to innovative therapies and to contribute to the improvement of sarcoma therapy by gaining scientific knowledge.

 - Valid referral slip